Former Iran prisoner: ‘It’s like you’re frozen in time’

 Kylie Moore-Gilbert: I was unprepared for coming home

-Former Iranian prisoner Kylie Moore-Gilbert has told BBC News she was unprepared for the challenges following her release.
+A former prisoner in Iran, Kylie Moore-Gilbert, has told BBC News she was unprepared for the challenges following her release.

 "Everybody is focused on that really important moment of getting you out and obviously it's the most important thing, your freedom, but then what comes next?